 And it’s easy to understand why, too.
 Whilst some degree of flexible working was already common in many sectors, the rise of collaborative technologies and the COVID pandemic have accelerated the discussion on when and where many of us carry out our daily work duties.
 For many, flexible working is seen as a genuine alternative to the traditional ‘9-to-5’ workday and the conventional workspace.

 But, while working flexibly has become easier in principle, there’s evidence to show it’s becoming a battleground within some businesses.
 Research from law firm GQ|Littler found that an increasing number of employees have been taking their bosses to court over flexible working requests being refused, with employment tribunal decisions related to flexible working rising by more than 50% in the past year alone.

 Clearly, it’s something that employees are increasingly valuing as part of their employee experience – a sentiment echoed by our own research that found flexible working as the most used benefit by employees in 2021.
-So, what does flexible working mean for HR in 2022?
+So, what does flexible working mean for HR?

 The right to request flexible working from Day 1

 As it stands, employees in the UK must wait until they’ve been in a job for six months (26 weeks) before they can make a flexible working request that’s backed up by law.

 However, there is growing support from professional organisations (including the CIPD who championed their own #FlexFrom1st campaign throughout 2021) to make the right to request flexible working a day-1 right, rather than having to wait 26 weeks.
 It’s gained so much traction in fact, that the UK Government has already conducted a consultation with a view to including it in a new Employment Bill which may be published this year.